-Tulsa Community College has served Tulsa and northeastern Oklahoma since 1970.
-Now Oklahoma’s largest, multi-campus community college, TCC serves 27,000 students in college programs annually.
-Four fully equipped campuses — Metro, Northeast, Southeast and West — populate the Tulsa area, along with several community campuses in the suburban areas.
+TCC has served Tulsa and northeastern Oklahoma since 1970.
+Now Oklahoma’s largest, multi-campus community college, TCC serves approximately 22,000 students in college programs annually.
+Four fully equipped campuses — Metro, Northeast, Southeast, and West — populate the Tulsa area, along with several community campuses in the suburban areas.

-TCC consistently ranks among the elite of the nation’s 1,150 community college associate degree producers, serves more college students in northeastern Oklahoma than any other public college or university and reports one of the largest freshman classes in Oklahoma every year.
+TCC consistently ranks among the elite of the nation’s 1,309 community college associate degree producers, serves more college students in northeastern Oklahoma than any other public college or university, and reports one of the largest freshman classes in Oklahoma every year.

 Creative, innovative learning environments on every campus keep pace with rising career areas.
 Students can choose from associate degree and certificate options ranging from bioscience to tomorrow’s technology.